Real rates of Infections in Endoscopy

 Results

-15% of duodenoscopes contaminated according to a study
+15% of Duodenoscopes contaminated according to a study

-Authors: Arjan W Rauwers, Anne F Voor in ’t holt, Jolanda G Buijs, Woutrinus de Groot, Bettina E Hansen, Marco J Bruno, Margreet C Vos
+Author: Arjan W Rauwers, Anne F Voor in ’t holt, Jolanda G Buijs, Woutrinus de Groot, Bettina E Hansen, Marco J Bruno, Margreet C Vos

 Date: February, 2018